anwesha999/minor-project/README.md

 - Time line(Gantt Chart)

 - What are the possible challanges to achive the objective.
+Applying different types of attribute in clustering analysis such as interval-scaled variables, binary variables, nominal, ordinal and ratio variables to the variables of mixed type.

 - Contribution of the group members.